-The Company's written premium is €51.6m for 2023 compared to €44.6m for 2022.
-All lines of business have increased compared to last year.
-The net claims incurred (including IBNR and claims handling reserves) amounted to €18.5m during the year compared to €15.9m during 2022.
-The net claims ratio has increased comparing to 2022 mainly due to higher motor claims, the net commission ratio has increased slightly and the net administration expenses ratio has remained the same.
-As a result, the underwriting profit or insurance service result for the year decreased to €5.2m comparing to €5.5m for 2022.
+The Company's written premium is \in 57.1m for 2024 compared to \in 51.6m for 2023.
+All lines of business have increased compared to last year, except medical which has shown a decrease.
+The net claims incurred (including IBNR and claims handling reserves) amounted to \in 20.9m during the year compared to \in 18.5m during 2023.
+The net claims ratio has decreased comparing to 2023 mainly due to lower motor claims, whereas fire claims were significantly higher.
+The net commission ratio has remained stable and the net administration expenses ratio has decreased slightly.
+As a result, the underwriting profit or insurance service result for the year increased to \in 6.3m comparing to \in 5.2m for 2023.

-All lines of business showed underwriting profits except motor which showed underwriting losses because of higher claims.
+All lines of business showed underwriting profits for 2024 except motor which showed underwriting losses, which are however significantly lower than last year.

-The table below, provides an analysis of the underwriting profit/ insurance service result of the Company as at the previous valuation date, which incorporates the IFRS 17 "Insurance contracts" changes:
+The table below, provides an analysis of the underwriting profit/ insurance service result of the Company as at the previous valuation date:

-Table A-4: Underwriting profit 2022
+Table A-4: Underwriting profit 2023